-Our operations in Brazil represented 32.4% and 30.7% of our assets as of December 31, 2020 and 2021, respectively, and 34.2% and 24.3% of our net sales for 2020 and 2021, respectively.
+Our operations in Brazil represented 30.7% and 31.5% of our assets as of December 31, 2021 and 2022, respectively, and 24.3% and 24.0% of our net sales for 2021 and 2022, respectively.
 Because demand for soft drinks and beverage products is usually correlated to economic conditions prevailing in the relevant local market, developments in economic conditions in Brazil, and measures taken by the Brazilian government, have had and are expected to continue to have an impact on our business, results of operations and financial condition.

 The Brazilian economy has historically been characterized by unstable economic cycles and interventions by the Brazilian government.
-Brazilian GDP grew by 1.4% in 2019, contracted by 4.1% in 2020 and grew by 4.57% in 2021 according to the Brazilian Institute of Geography and Statistics (Instituto Brasileiro de Geografia e Estatistica).
+Brazilian GDP contracted by 3.3% in 2020, grew by 5.0% in 2021 and grew 2.9% in 2022 according to the Brazilian Institute of Geography and Statistics (Instituto Brasileiro de Geografia e Estatistica).
 The Brazilian government has often changed monetary, taxation and other policies to influence the course of Brazil's economy.
 Our business, results of operations and financial condition may be adversely affected by, among others, the following factors:

-- expansion or contraction of the Brazilian economy; - exchange rate fluctuations; - high inflation rates; - changes in fiscal or tax policies; - changes in monetary policy, including an increase in interest rates; - exchange control policies and restrictions on remittances abroad; - investment levels; - liquidity of domestic capital and credit markets; - employment levels and labor and social security regulations; - energy or water shortages or rationalization; - changes in environmental regulation; - government restrictions in response to the COVID-19 pandemic and the capacity of authorities to keep the pandemic under control; - social and political instability;
+- expansion or contraction of the Brazilian economy; - exchange rate fluctuations;

-- uncertainty related to the 2022 Brazilian presidential election; and - other developments in or affecting Brazil.
+- high inflation rates; - changes in fiscal or tax policies; - · changes in monetary policy, including an increase in interest rates; - · exchange control policies and restrictions on remittances abroad; - investment levels; - liquidity of domestic capital and credit markets; - employment levels and labor and social security regulations; - · energy or water shortages or rationalization; - · changes in environmental regulation; - government restrictions in response to the COVID-19 pandemic and the capacity of authorities to keep the pandemic under control; - · social and political instability; - uncertainty related to the new Government and the policies it may adopt; and - other developments in or affecting Brazil.